COVID-19 pandemic in popular culture: Comedy

+Bo Burnham: Inside is a Netflix comedy special released in May 2021 and filmed during the pandemic without a crew or audience, with Burnham directing, shooting and editing the special while quarantined.
+It features themes of balancing the impulses to "stay in bed, stay in the dark, stay alone", and "to create, create, create, stay busy, and make jokes", as well as thoughts on the irrelevance of one's own work during a perceived global collapse.

 The satirical American TV cartoon South Park did two double-length episodes about COVID-19, "The Pandemic Special" and "South ParQ Vaccination Special".
-They then also did two approximately hour-long television movies, South Park: Post Covid, and South Park: Post Covid: The Return of Covid.
+It then did two approximately hour-long television films, South Park: Post Covid, and South Park: Post Covid: The Return of Covid.

+Friend of the World is a COVID satire and body horror film distributed by Troma Entertainment.
+Similar to The Divine Comedy, The Twilight Zone, and Night of the Living Dead, it was "deeply embedding some of the concerns of civil unrest people were facing at the time with the story of a disturbed man in an underground bunker."

 Drama/thriller

 The Gone Game is an Indian psychological thriller web series directed by Nikhil Bhat, shot almost entirely within the confines of homes and directed remotely during the COVID-19 pandemic in India.
 It premiered on Voot on 20 August 2020.
 The show follows the death of a COVID-19 patient with the plotline getting messier in each episode.

 The U.S. medical drama television series The Good Doctor and Grey's Anatomy began airing their season 4 and season 17, respectively, in November 2020.
 Both featured COVID-19's impact on the characters working at, and patients of, the hospital where the shows are set – including recurring characters becoming infected by the disease.

-The U.S. drama franchise One Chicago premiered on November 11, 2020, with Chicago Med featuring a COVID Unit in the hospital, where incoming patients were tested by paramedics in season 6.
+The U.S. drama franchise One Chicago premiered on 11 November 2020, with Chicago Med featuring a COVID Unit in the hospital, where incoming patients were tested by paramedics in season 6.

 The U.S. procedural drama television series 9-1-1 began airing its season 4 in January 2021.
 The opening episode number 47, "The New Abnormal" featured a storyline centered around the COVID-19 pandemic and its impacts on both the recurring characters and everyday individuals.

 Songbird, an American dystopian romantic thriller film directed by Adam Mason and produced by Michael Bay, in which "COVID-23" has caused the world to remain in lockdown for four years, filmed in Los Angeles during the real-world pandemic with consequently disrupted-production.
-The initial response was negative, with critics arguing that it was "Cashing in on human suffering" and "throwing nightmare fuel on the fire of conspiracy theorists."
-It is described as the first American film derived entirely from the pandemic, was released on December 11, 2020, to generally negative reviews.
-At least eight of the 75 movies announced for the 2021 South by Southwest include COVID-19.
+The initial response was negative, with critics arguing that it was "cashing in on human suffering" and "throwing nightmare fuel on the fire of conspiracy theorists."
+It is described as the first American film derived entirely from the pandemic, was released on 11 December 2020, to generally negative reviews.
+At least eight of the 75 movies announced for the 2021 South by Southwest included COVID-19 in their narratives.